dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I have tweeked my code, mojority of the change was the rectangles.
-I have made it to the rectangles are random and are bigger and overlapping each other.
-This effect has no made it easier to see the sky colours which i wanted.
-I wanted to keep the circles uniform to contrast form the squares.
-I did make the cricles bigger as it looked funny when they were very small and spaced apart.
-I really like the turn out of this design.
-I will push the design though, to make it more different and unique.
+This is another design that i thought of.
+I wanted to see what it would look like if the circles had no fill and stroke would stay the same colour of the image and you're still able to have a clear idea of what the image is.
+I do really like how it looked.
+The main focus is now more on my theme, which is the landscape and the different sky colours now stand out a lot more and has become dominant.